 3. Export and download

-Once you’ve perfected your image, click the green Export Image button in the top right, wait for processing, and click Download on the final page to save your image as a transparent PNG image file.
+Once you’ve perfected your image, click Export Project in the top right and click Download on the final page to save your image as a transparent PNG image file.

 If you're not signed into a Kapwing account, sign in or sign up using your Google or Facebook account – once you've signed into a Kapwing account, the watermark in the lower right corner will be removed from your final image.